bradley-gersh/scala-calc/README.md

 ## References

-This project was inspired by chapters 4–7 of Bob Nystrom's book [*Crafting Interpreters*](https://craftinginterpreters.com) and by elements of Matt Might's [Scheme parser](https://matt.might.net/articles/parsing-s-expressions-scala/) written in Scala.
+This project was heavily inspired by chapters 4–7 of Bob Nystrom's book [*Crafting Interpreters*](https://craftinginterpreters.com), with some reference to Matt Might's [Scheme parser](https://matt.might.net/articles/parsing-s-expressions-scala/) in Scala.